Fernley, Nevada

 Fernley was home to the historic and one of the first Amazon.com centers in the world, which has since relocated within the metro area.
 Naval Air Station (TOPGUN), the U.S. Navy's Naval Strike and Air Warfare Center & TOPGUN training program since 1996, was moved nearby, to Fallon, from Naval Air Station Miramar.
-The city is home to the Reno-Fernley Raceway, Tesla’s Gigafactory 1 that produces battery packs and vehicle components nearby at the Tahoe Reno Industrial Center, and an under-construction lithium recycling plant by American Battery Technology Company.
+The city is home to the Reno-Fernley Raceway.
+The world's first Tesla Gigafactory, that produces battery packs, energy storage and electric vehicle components is nearby 15 miles west at the Tahoe Reno Industrial Center, and also there as of 2024 an under-construction lithium processing plant.